SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 	^ self topFrame
 ```

+### Evaluate Arguments

-Then we need to update `visitMessageNode:` to compute the arguments by doing a recursive evaluation, and then use those values during the new method activation.
+We need to update `visitMessageNode:` to compute the arguments by doing a recursive evaluation, and then use those values during the new method activation.

 ```
 CInterpreter >> visitMessageNode: aMessageNode